Chemical Engineering Courses (CHE)

 CHE 497.
 Special Topics in Chemical Engineering

-Prerequisite: CHE 342 & CHE 343.
-Minimum grade of “C-” required for enforced prerequisites.
+Advisory Prerequisite: Permission of instructor.
+Enforced Prerequisite: (CHE 342 and CHE 343) or graduate standing.
+Minimum grade requirement of “C-” for enforced prerequisites.
 (1-16 credits)

 Selected topics pertinent to chemical engineering.
 Projects are overseen and graded by faculty and may also involve mentoring by representatives from industrial, governmental and/or non-profit organizations.
 CourseProfile (ATLAS)